Peter Hoffmann

 session.flush()

-To query data you have to open a table scanner:
+To query data, open a table scanner:

 >>> scanner = table.scanner()